 - Seating and maximum occupancy standards will be publicized and participants will be expected to respect them.

 - Participants will be supplied with three rapid antigen tests, and an N95 mask.
-Participants are encouraged to conduct a rapid antigen test on July 10 and July 12, and as needed.
+Participants are encouraged to conduct a rapid antigen test on July 11, July 13, and as needed.
+Instructions for how to self-administer the tests are available in English and Spanish.
+Additional tests are available on request from Gordon Williams.

 - We will make available a live feed of the talks to participants who are unable to attend due to travel delays or infectious disease.